Challenger Sales Methodology

-The Challenger Sale debuted in 2011, but the underlying research dates to the 2008 economic downturn.
-The book and methodology left a large wake in the sales enablement space.
+Challenger Selling debuted in 2011, but the underlying research dates to the 2008 economic downturn.
+The book and challenger methodology left a large wake in the sales enablement space.
 It was the first methodology in the post-internet era to get significant traction.
 However, the principles seemed to be either wildly acclaimed or wildly disputed.
-Many organizations that tried to adopt Challenger failed miserably.
+Many organizations that tried to adopt the challenger sale methodology failed miserably.

 Modern selling has continued to change since the initial Challenger research.
 We’ve seen the rise of social selling and continued changing buyer dynamics.
 We’ve also witnessed the dramatic rise in influence of the sales enablement function.